 What is the best property management software for small landlords?

 For landlords with 1–10 units, LevelLandlord is our top pick.
 It's priced at a flat $10/month for up to 4 units — far less than Rentec or Buildium — and offers a focused set of tools without unnecessary complexity.
-TurboTenant and Avail are good free alternatives if budget is the primary concern.
+The price lock guarantee means you won't face surprise increases as the platform grows.
+TurboTenant and Avail are free alternatives if budget is the primary concern, though serious landlords should read our guide to free software risks first.

 Is there free landlord software?

 Yes.
 TurboTenant and Avail both offer free base plans, and Cozy/Apartments.com is fully free.
-However, free plans typically offset costs by charging tenants for screening reports and payment processing, or limiting access to key features.
-Free isn't always actually free — especially from the tenant relationship perspective.
+However, free plans carry data monetization risks, feature restrictions at the worst moments, and deprioritized support.
+Free isn't always actually free — especially from the tenant relationship perspective or when you need documentation for a legal dispute.
+Read our full guide on why free property management software carries hidden risks.

 What's the difference between TurboTenant and Avail?

 Both offer free-to-landlord tiers and solid tenant screening.
 TurboTenant has a slight edge in listing syndication and paid-Pro features; Avail has a slightly cleaner interface and is backed by Realtor.com.
+Both have the same structural free-tier risks.
 See our TurboTenant review and Avail review for a full breakdown.

 Is Buildium worth it for small landlords?